techieguy1/ApplicationToolsAndResources/README.md

 1. [Scrivener](https://www.literatureandlatte.com/scrivener/overview): This is a really nice application for writing.
 It's mainly used for writing books, manuscripts, and plays, but I've been using it as a wiki because of the way I can categorize topics.
 It's not free, but it's not expensive, either.
 The cost is worth it.
 It is *not* a word processor like MS Word.
 So, bear that in mind.
 The only con I have is that it has a bit of a learning curve.

 ## Linux O/S Only Apps
-1. [Calibre](https://calibre-ebook.com/): This is a nice e-book reader that can handle many different formats such as pdf, mobi, epub, etc.
 1. [FVWM](https://www.fvwm.org/): A Linux window manager.
 Super configurable and flexible, but it's not for the faint of heart.
 Old school Linux users know what I'm talking about.
 1. [Terminator](https://launchpad.net/terminator): My go-to terminal emulator.
 Part of many Linux distributions.
 1. [Wine](https://www.winehq.org/): Windows emulator.
 Not perfect but has come a long way since inception in 1993.